calvin-cs262-fall20-teamF/Project/online-help.md

 ## 4.5 - Submitting a Report
 Imagine that you are in a half-empty dining hall.
 You want to send a report to record the business of the dining hall.
 The detailed steps follows:
-      1. Click and load the app.
+1).
+Click and load the app.
-      2. Select your location from the list.
+2).
+Select your location from the list.
-      3. Press the button that best represents a 50%.
+3).
+Press the button that best represents the current activity status.
-      4. Press the "Submit" button.
+4).
+Press the "Submit" button.